stefanielnz/P7_BatchEnsemble/README.md

 While using the DTU HPC clusters we divided the code into different tasks and .py-files.
 We were able to run parameter sharing on a PC.
 So it was not necessary to use the DTU HPC for this experiments.

-Each .py-file can be normally executed if the requirements are correctly installed and the computational power is enough.
+Each .py- and .ipynb-file can be normally executed if the requirements are correctly installed and the computational power is enough.

 In `data/` are several .csv-files containing results from different experiments from parameter and optimizer testing which are the base for the plots.
 Files: